ExeVirus/adventure_pack_1/README.md

 # adventure_pack_1
-First of many packs by ExeVirus
+First of many packs compiled by ExeVirus